Sherwin Williams High Reflective White: a TRUE white paint colour?

-Is High Reflective White warm or cool-toned?
+Is High Reflective White a warm or cool white paint colour?

 What’s the LRV of High Reflective White?